lou-theo/workshop-rxjs/README.md

 - `api.ts`: The file with the "API" to use (functions you need to call but not to edit)
 - `hints.md`: A markdown file with hints to help you _(if needed)_
 - `solution.ts`: The file with the solution
+- `tests.ts`: The file with tests to help you know if you are on the right track _(for steps 00 to 03)_

+### Test your progress

+As you may have noticed, there are tests in most of the exercises.
+You can run them with the challenge number to see if you are in line with expectations.

+/!\ Disclaimer: These tests are quite simple and are not exhaustive, so you can have a false positive (or negative) result.
+There are so many ways to solve a problem !

 ## Resources used